Department of Computer Science

 Course Sequence Guides for B.S.
 Degree in Computer Science

-This course sequence guide is designed to assist students in completing their UTSA undergraduate Computer Science degree requirements.
-This is merely a guide and students must satisfy other requirements of this catalog and meet with their academic advisor for individualized degree plans.
+This course sequence guide is designed to assist students in completing their B.S.
+Degree in Computer Science.
+This course sequence is only a guide, and students must satisfy other requirements of this catalog and meet with their academic advisofor individualized degree plans.
 Progress within this guide depends upon such factors as course availability, individual student academic preparation, student time management, work obligations, and individual financial considerations.
 Students may choose to take courses during Summer terms to reduce course loads during long semesters.

 B.S. in Computer Science (no track) – Recommended Four-Year Academic Plan